NTSB on Los Angeles A109S Rooftop Hospital Helipad Landing Accident (N109EX of Helinet Aviation Services / Prime Healthcare at USC Kerk)

 The US National Transportation Safety Board (NTSB) have published their preliminary report on Leonardo Helicopters AW109S N109EX of Helinet Aviation Services which crashed onto the University of Southern California (USC) Keck Medical Center (USC Keck) rooftop helipad in Los Angeles, California on 6 November 2020.
+UPDATE 28 January 2023: NTSB have now published further factual information (see below) that puts attention on the tail rotor and past inspections.

 The helicopter was making a Part 135 helicopter air ambulance flight, with a donor heart for a transplant operation aboard.
 The pilot suffered minor injuries and the two passengers were uninjured.
 The Los Angeles Fire Department (LAFD) retrieved the organ from the wreckage and the hospital says “the heart was successfully transplanted following the crash, and the transplant recipient is recovering well”.